LikhonScript/Telegram-Channel-Post-Remover/README.md

     *   Obtain your `API_ID` and `API_HASH` from my.telegram.org.
     *   Replace `'API_ID'` and `'API_HASH'` in the script with your actual Telegram API credentials.
-    *   Replace `'USERNAME'` with the target channel's username.
+    *   Replace 'channel_id' with the target channel's id.
 4.  **Run the Script**:

     bashCopy code